weiran-sun/sun/index.md

 ### News

-- <i> **Recruting** (Sep 2025) </i>: I am looking for graudate students with a strong background in PDE analysis to work with me and Prof. Wuyang Chen on the formalization of PDEs.
+- <i> **Recruiting** (Sep 2025) </i>: I am looking for graudate students with a strong background in PDE analysis to work with me and Prof. Wuyang Chen on the formalization of PDEs.

 - <i>Just submitted (July 2025) </i>: